o54ma-4l5h4r1f/o54ma-4l5h4r1f.github.io/Machines/VHosting.md

 User-Agent: .....
 ```

-With name-based virtual hosting, the server relies on the client to report the hostname as part of the HTTP headers.
+With `name-based virtual hosting`, the server relies on the client to report the hostname as part of the HTTP headers.
 Using this technique, many different hosts can share the same IP address.

-For example, suppose that you are serving the domain www.example.com and you wish to add the virtual host other.example.com, which points at the same IP address.
-Then you simply add the following to httpd.conf:
+For example, suppose that you are serving the domain `www.example.com` and you wish to add the virtual host `other.example.com`, which points at the same IP address.
+Then you simply add the following to `httpd.conf`:

 ```xml
 <VirtualHost *:80>